I think I am the brownie queen. Try all of my brownie recipes and you'll see why. Or, just try this one. I can live with that.

 Please resist digging in right away, and give these brownies some time to cool.
 They are even better after a night in the refridgerator and warmed in the toaster oven.
 I like to top mine with homemade RAW milk vanilla ice cream, a recipe from Sally Fallon in her book, Nourishing Traditions.
 NT is such a great resource with tons of nourishing traditional recipes!

-I won't neglect to mention that these brownies are low carb, delicious and healthy, especially when made with maple syrup, and grass-fed butter or coconut oil.
+I won't neglect to mention that these brownies are low carb, delicious and healthy treat, especially when made with maple syrup, and grass-fed butter or coconut oil.